+At the earliest appropriate juncture, based on the receipt of either,

+a written legal opinion from a nationally recognized law firm in the applicable jurisdiction that states that that national laws or statutes in the country of incorporation of a registrar might affect its compliance with the provisions of the Registrar Accreditation Agreement or other contractual agreement with ICANN dealing with the collection, display or distribution of personally identifiable data via WHOIS.

+Such written opinion shall

+specify the relevant applicable law, the allegedly offending elements, the manner in which the collection, display or distribution of such data violates applicable law, and a reasonable description of such determination and any other facts and circumstances related thereto,

+be accompanied by a copy of the Opinion and governmental ruling or guidance, as applicable, and

+be accompanied by any documentation received by Registrar from any governmental authority, in each case, related to such determination, and such other documentation reasonably requested by ICANN.

+OR

+a ruling of, or written guidance from, a governmental body of competent jurisdiction providing that compliance with the collection, display or distribution of personally identifiable data via WHOIS,

+such notice shall comprise the following elements

+the specific contracted party in question (registrar or registry)

+the applicable terms of service/registration agreements agency has reviewed

+the applicable provisions of the ICANN contract in question

+the applicable law it has analyzed

+Identifying and analyzing the inconsistency agency has found between national law and contractual obligations, citing specific provisions of each

+Certifying that agency has the legal authority to enforce the national law which it has found to be inconsistent with contractual obligations, and that it has jurisdiction over the contracted party for the purposes of such enforcement

+Stating that agency [intends to enforce] [is prepared to enforce] [would consider enforcing] that law against the contracted party unless contractual obligations are adjusted in a specified manner

+a registrar/registry should contact ICANN to initiate the WHOIS proceeding.
+Additionally they should provide ICANN staff with the following

+Summary description of the nature and status of the conflict and a range of possible outcomes

-information for the responsible official of the registrar/registry If appropriate, contact information for the responsible territorial government agency or other claimant and a statement from the registrar/registry authorizing ICANN to communicate with those officials or claimants on the matter.
+information for the responsible official of the registrar/registry acting as the primary point of contact in the matter

+If appropriate, contact information for the authors of the legal opinion, the responsible territorial government agency or other claimant and a statement from the registrar/registry authorizing ICANN to communicate with those officials or claimants on the matter.
 If the registrar/registry is prevented by applicable law from granting such authorization, the notification should document this.

 Depending on the specific circumstances of the WHOIS Proceeding, the registrar/registry may request that ICANN keep all correspondence between the parties confidential pending the outcome of the WHOIS Proceeding.
 ICANN will ordinarily respond favorably to such requests to the extent that they can be accommodated with other legal responsibilities and basic principles of transparency applicable to ICANN operations.

 Step Two: Consultation

 2.1 The goal of the consultation process should be to seek to resolve the problem in a manner that preserves the ability of the registrar/registry to comply with its contractual WHOIS obligations to the greatest extent possible.